 “Fior di Zucca, fried pumpkin blossoms stuffed with ricotta,” Francisco said meeting my gaze.
 “Very Venetian, you know.”

-“Now the other part of visiting a bacaro, which now you should now is a local bar, is you drink a small glass of wine.
-Venetians pop into bacari all day long for a snack and I little glass of wine.”
+“Now the other part of visiting a bacaro, which now you should know is a local bar, is you drink a small glass of wine.
+Venetians pop into bacari all day long for a snack and a little glass of wine.”
 He carried four tiny glasses of white wine to us.
 Paul and I looked at each other.
 We tipped them back in one gulp.

 “Very good.
-You are like Venitians, no?”
+You drink like Venitians, no?”
 The Chicago couple drank theirs in sips.

 “You can carry it, if you like,” he offered them.
 In Venice, you can walk with your drink.
 Never plastic, no.” he shook his head in disgust.
 You take a glass, you bring a glass.”

 “These small glasses are for just a taste of the wine.
 When you order one, say ‘l’ombra bianco if you want the house white wine or l’ombra rossa for the house red.
 I’ombra means shadow in Venetian culture.
 It means the little shadow it makes in the face of the church.”

 Paul and I looked at each other.
 All good information.

 “So, this is called a desk.”
 He patted the scarred countertop.
 “A true bacaro has no chairs.
 You eat standing up and then go about your business.
 If you want to sit at a table in a bacaro, you pay two euros more each.”
 We gathered our stuff up and prepared to move along to our next five stops.